ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/ftp/setup_vsftpd.md

 ## What is vsftpd?

-vsftpd is a linux FTP server application.
-It runs on port 21 on most servers by default but you can also have FTPS enabled.
+vsftpd stands for Very Secure File Transfer Protocol Daemon and is a Linux FTP server application.
+It is much more secure than regular FTP due to the use of encryption.

+On most servers, the default port for connecting to vsftpd is port 21.

-This service will allow you to access your filesystem using an FTP client like FileZilla.
+The vsftpd service will allow you to access the files on your server using an FTP client such as FileZilla.

 ## Add users for ftp usage

-You can use the commands below to add the users and the passwords.
+In order to create an account for FTP usage, you will first have to create a user for them on the server.
+You can do this by using the "useradd" command, then specifying the name of the user, as shown below:

 ```bash
   useradd guest
 ```

+Now that you have created a user, you will want to make the account secure by adding a password.
+You can do this with the "passwd" command:

 ```bash
   passwd guest
 ```

 ## Add attributes to the user

-The users can be modified either through `/etc/passwd` or you can add attributes using the usermod command.
-The command below will disable SSH access for your user.
+In order to allow the user that you have created the correct permissions to use FTP, you will want to use the "usermod" command in order to edit its attributes.
+The command below disables SSH access to your for the specified user:

 ```bash
   usermod -s /sbin/nologin guest
 ```
+Note, you can also achieve this by editing the "/etc/passwd" file.

 ## vsftpd configuration

-Once you have applied the changes, you can set up the vsftpd configuration.
-The config below is going to be added into the `/etc/vsftpd/vsftpd.conf` at the bottom.
-This was tested with CentOS 7.
+Once you have made the attribute changes to the user, you will want to edit the vsftpd config file.
+The file that needs editing is `/etc/vsftpd/vsftpd.conf` file.

+The below configuration was tested with CentOS 7 and will need to be added to the vsfrpd configuration file.

 ```console